FAQ

 In our initial consultation we can go through most of the tax basics with you and provide you with the information and resources you need.

-Astute Accountants & Associates currently has clients from all over West Australia, and indeed in several other states of Australia as well as America, Canada and the UK.
+We currently have clients from all over West Australia, and indeed in several other states of Australia.